Students suspended from financial aid have the option to appeal for their financial aid eligibility.

 - Spring 2020 - January 17, 2020 (priority deadline was November 1, 2019)

-*Appeals submitted after the November 1 priority deadline for Spring 2020 will be processed as quickly as possible.
-However, due to high volume we cannot guarantee that financial aid will be offered by the January 6 payment deadline (for those who receive a December eBill) if the appeal is approved.
-To avoid late payment fees, please be prepared to have alternative payment in place to cover your balance by January 6 (for those who receive a December eBill) such as a monthly payment plan or a credit-based private loan from a lender that does not require Satisfactory Academic Progress.
+*Appeals submitted after the priority deadline for each semester will be processed as quickly as possible.
+However, due to high volume we cannot guarantee that financial aid will be offered by the payment deadlines if the appeal is approved.
+To avoid late payment fees, please be prepared to have alternative payment in place to cover your balance due by payment deadlines such as a monthly payment plan or a credit-based private loan from a lender that does not require Satisfactory Academic Progress.

 After the Appeal